adriano-229/db-athletica/README.md

-Database Theory final Proyect: Design and Implement a DB using PostgreSQL + Java (Hibernate) + Swing for the tiny UI.
+**Database Theory Final Proyect**: Design and Implement a DB using the following tools:
+- PostgreSQL: pgAdmin
+- Java: Hibernate and Swing

-Assignment: Create a gym membership managment system.
+_Assignment_: "Create a gym membership management system"